 FAQs: CCB Payment Dates

-The Canada Child Benefit amount is inflation-indexed, therefore the regular CCB will be increased in July 2021 as part of the annual adjustment for inflation.
-In addition, there’ll be a one-time increase of up to $1,200 to help families deal with the impact of COVID-19.
+The Canada Child Benefit amount is inflation-indexed, therefore the regular CCB was increased in July 2021 as part of the annual adjustment for inflation.
+The next scheduled increase would be in July 2023 when CCB payments are increased to adjust for inflation.

 For the 2022/2023 CCB year, the maximum CCB is $6,997 for kids below 6 and $5,903 for those between 6 and 17.
 The amount is divided into 12 and paid monthly on the CCB payment dates for each month.